-607C Newstart Employment Pathway Plans-suspension of plans in cases of domestic violence etc.
+607C Jobseeker Employment Pathway Plans-suspension of plans

-A Newstart Employment Pathway Plan that is in force in relation to a person is taken to be suspended during any period during which the person is not required to satisfy the activity test because of section 602B or 602C.
+A Jobseeker Employment Pathway Plan that is in force in relation to a person is taken to be suspended during any period during which the person is not required to satisfy the activity test because of section 602AA, 602B or 602C.

-Subdivision D-Situations where allowance not payable (general)
+Subdivision D-Situations where jobseeker payment not payable (general)

-608 Newstart allowance not payable if allowance rate nil
+608 Jobseeker payment not payable if payment rate nil

-- (1) Subject to subsection (2), a newstart allowance is not payable to a person if the person's newstart allowance rate would be nil. - (2) Subsection (1) does not apply to a person if the person's rate would be nil merely because: - (a) an election by the person under subsection 915A(1) (about quarterly energy supplement) or 1061VA(1) (about quarterly pension supplement) is in force; or - (b) the person has been paid an advance pharmaceutical allowance under the social security law.
+- (1) Subject to subsection (2), a jobseeker payment is not payable to a person if the person's jobseeker payment rate would be nil. - (2) Subsection (1) does not apply to a person if the person's rate would be nil merely because: - (a) an election by the person under subsection 915A(1) (about quarterly energy supplement) or 1061VA(1) (about quarterly pension supplement) is in force; or - (b) the person has been paid an advance pharmaceutical allowance under the social security law.

-611 Assets test-allowance not payable if assets value limit exceeded
+611 Assets test-jobseeker payment not payable if assets value limit exceeded

-- (1) A newstart allowance is not payable to a person if the value of the person's assets is more than the person's assets value limit. - (2) A person's assets value limit is worked out using the following table: work out which family situation applies to the person; the assets value limit is the corresponding amount in the assets value limit column.
+- (1) Subject to section 654, a jobseeker payment is not payable to a person if the value of the person's assets is more than the person's assets value limit. - (2) A person's assets value limit is worked out using the following table: work out which family situation applies to the person; the assets value limit is the corresponding amount in the assets value limit column.

-Column 1 Column 2 Column 3 Assets value li imit Item Person's family situation Column 3A Either person or partner homeowner Column 3B Neither person nor partner homeowner 1.
+Column olumn 1 Column 2 Column 3 Assets value lin imit Item Person's family situation Column 3A Either person or partner homeowner Column 3B Neither person nor partner homeowner 1.
 Not member of a couple \$250,000 \$450,000 2.
-Partnered (partner getting neither pension nor allowance) \$375,000 \$575,000 3.
-Partnered (partner getting pension or allowance) \$187,500 \$287,500 Note 1: For member of a couple , partnered (nor allowance) and partnered (see section 4.
-Note 2: For homeowner see section 11.
-Note 3: If item 2 applies to a person, the partner are to be taken as being assets (see subsection 612(1))-high.
-If, on the other hand, item person's assets is only half the and the assets of the person's partner. included in the val -this is why the ass 3 applies to a pers combined value of ue of the person's ets value limit is so on, the value of the the person's assets

-Note 4: If a newstart allowance is not payable to a person because of the value of the person's assets, the person may be able to take advantage of provisions dealing with financial hardship (see sections 1131 and 1132).
+Partnered (partner getting neither pension nor benefit) \$375,000 \$575,000 3.
+Partnered (partner getting pension or benefit) \$187,500 \$287,500 Note 1: For member of a couple , partn nor benefit ) and partnered (po section 4. u U 0 Note 2: For homeowner see section 11 Note 3: If item 2 applies to a person, the partner are to be taken as being assets (see subsection 612(1))-high.
+If, on the other hand, iter g included in the val -this is why the ass ue of the person ets value limit is person's assets is only half the combined value of the person's assets and the assets of the person's partner (see subsection 612(2)).
+Note 4: If a jobseeker payment is not payable to a person because of the value of the person's assets, the person may be able to take advantage of provisions dealing with financial hardship (see sections 1131 and 1132).
 Note 5: The assets value limits of items 1 and 3 in column 3A and item 3 in column 3B are indexed annually in line with CPI increases (see sections 1191 to 1194).
-Note 6: The assets value limit of item 1 in column 3B is adjusted annually (see subsection $1204(1)$).
+Note 6: The assets value limit of item 1 in column 3B is adjusted annually (see subsection 1204(1)).
 Note 7: The item 2 assets value limits are adjusted annually so that they are twice the corresponding item 3 limits (see subsections 1204(2) and (3)).